Ice stream: Mechanics

 Ice streams are typically found in areas of low topography, surrounded by slower moving, higher topography ice sheets.
 The low topography arises as a result of various factors, the most prominent being that water accumulates at topographic lows.
 As water accumulates, its presence increases basal sliding and therefore velocity, which causes an increase in sheet discharge.
 Another factor causing ice streams to be found in low regions is that thicker ice results in faster velocity.
 As the thicker an ice stream is, the greater the driving stress at the bed, and thus the greater the velocity.
 In addition to driving stress, ice streams have better insulation as the thickness of ice increases, due to it retaining higher temperatures better, it can increase the rate of deformation, as well as basal sliding.
-As a substance's volume increases, it requires more energy per unit volume to raise its temperature, one of the reasons why it is so difficult for oceans to freeze or evaporate, water is also a poor conductor of heat, so increased thickness will not only increase the amount of heat that can be retained, but also make more energy required for heat to be lost.
+As a substance's volume increases, it requires more energy per unit volume to raise its temperature, which is one of the reasons why it is so difficult for oceans to freeze or evaporate.
+Water is also a poor conductor of heat, so increased thickness will not only increase the amount of heat that can be retained, but also make more energy required for heat to be lost.

 In addition to thickness, water, and stresses, sediment and bedrock play a key role in the rate at which ice streams drain.
 If the underlying sediment is too porous, allowing for too much water to seep into it, and therefore become saturated, it will be incapable of supporting the shear stress the ice stream places on the bed.
 The best type of sediment for increased speed of drainage is soft, deformable sediment, that allows the ice stream to flow over the combination of sediment and till, while supporting against shear stress.
 If the underlying surface is bedrock, and not made of sediments, the speed will decrease.
 The bedrock acts to slow down the ice stream as it incises and deforms it.
 Flow velocity of the ice stream is not entirely constant, but in short time scales of days to weeks, it can be treated as such, over long scales, however, it is variable, depending on how the conditions of thickness, temperature, water accumulation, stresses, and base material have changed.